Coronavirus vs Reggaemylitis

 Sulphurous music, Dancehall dethroned Reggae in Jamaica.
 Music of the ghetto and the gangsters, this music

-carries strangely the rhythms of the first Jamaican religions in 18th and 19th centuries.
+carries strangely the rhythms of the first Jamaican religions in 18th centuries.
 Worships unknown or despised by most of inhabitants.

 Through images of ceremonies and interviews of the creators of the Dancehall, appears a thirst of spirituality that we find in Jamaican